Petrol prices stabilise, but diesel prices likely to continue rising

 How much is petrol in the UK today?

 It depends.
-Top Gear will always keep you posted on the latest fuel prices - stay tuned - but the RAC Fuel Watch alert is also a good resource.
+We'll keep you posted on the latest fuel prices, but the RAC Fuel Watch alert is also a good resource.
 The prices of petrol fluctuate based on the price of oil.
 It's a long (and frankly, boring) story, so we'll keep it short.

 Top Gear